 “Agencies are always in one of two states, growth or decline,” explains Nick Petrocelli, Chief Operating Officer of the Agent Support Network of America (ASNOA), an organization supporting independent insurance agents.
 “Hiring and training, marketing efforts, and business growth all require investments of time, effort and capital.
 Capital injections are catalysts that allow for change and accelerate agency success.”

 If you’re motivated and ready to grow, asking yourself a few questions will help you decide where to turn for financing.
 How much time do you have to apply for a loan?
 How long have you been in business?
 Are you starting a brand new agency?
 Have you experienced ownership changes?
 How profitable are you?
 Do you have any blemishes on your credit?
+Are you willing to put up personal assets for collateral?

 Traditional bank loans and SBA-guaranteed loans are available at low interest rates to borrowers with the right qualifications.
 These lenders typically collateralize loans based on hard assets.
 Turnaround from initial application to delivery of funds is approximately 3 months or longer, depending on the quality of data presented and other factors.